-- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Dan Zignego, in conformance with the Wisconsin Open Meeting Law. - 2.
+- 1. The meeting was called to order at 10:00 a.m. by Co-Chair Pat Rodriguez, in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A sign-in sheet was circulated.
 A quorum was present. - 3.
 The committee reviewed the current roster.
+On the Employer side, Hunter Boehne retired and will be replaced by a nominee of Associated Builders and Contractors; and Barry Scholz no longer works for Scholz, so he will be replaced by a nominee of Associated General Contractors.
+On the Employee side, Michael Adamavich replaced Todd Dischel, and the Bureau will determine whether Rob Basten must be replaced because he is an employee of the training trust rather than the union.